My Teaching Scholar Philosophy

-lower-middle class family in rural America.
-Most of my
+class family in rural America.
+Most of my upbringing was

-upbringing was surrounded by a culture of factory workers
+surrounded by a culture of factory workers and farmers who

-and credit this experience with defining my path as an
+childhood experience with defining my path as an educator.

 students with a similar upbringing to my own often find